togakangaroo/togakangaroo.github.io/_posts/2014-08-02-be-the-javascriptiest.md

 ## Be the Javascriptiest

-This is a writeup of my talk at [Sql Saturday #324 - Baton Rouge].
+This is a writeup of my talk at [Sql Saturday #324 - Baton Rouge](http://sqlsaturday.com/324/eventhome.aspx).
 This talk started as a joke, or rather as [Mike Huguet](http://geekswithblogs.net/mikehuguet/Default.aspx) bugging me to submit something on javascript to which I responded with a flurry of serious submissions along with this silly, silly thing.
 To nobody's surprise but my own, it of course got selected.
 Oh well.

 Fortunately I've got a lot to say.
 About Javascript especially.

 But before I start, any time you want to talk javascript it's good to understand it's history as a baseline.
-Rather than rehashing the exact thing I said, [here's a series](https://www.w3.org/community/webed/wiki/A_Short_History_of_JavaScript) of actually factual articles](http://dailyjs.com/history-of-javascript.html).
+Rather than rehashing the exact thing I said, [here's a series](https://www.w3.org/community/webed/wiki/A_Short_History_of_JavaScript) of actually [factual articles](http://dailyjs.com/history-of-javascript.html).
 The general gist is this: *Brendan Eich was given ten days by Netscape to invent a browser language.
 He based it on Scheme.
 Marketing decided that it should look like Java, so it got some angle brackets.* The reason it is important to know this - there are parts of Javascript simply make no sense except in the historical context.

 Another note.
 If you have not read this book.